You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 If you think of a chili recipe as your project outline, you want to know precisely the kind of chili you’re making BEFORE you start.
 So, rather than saying, “I want to make chili”, your goal should be, “I want to make a white bean chicken chili with poblano peppers.”
 In a business sense, you want your project to have a clearly defined scope of work, outlining the exact goals you’re striving for, and defining what is needed to produce the solution (a list of ingredients).

 One of the biggest hold ups of a software development project often lies in lapses in communication between developer and client.
 As a business owner, your best bet for preventing scope creep is to work with a team that is led by a proactive project manager.
-Having someone who can track the progress and manage the to do list is key to the success of your project, whether it’s developing a mobile application or setting up a ERP system.
+Having soeone who can track the progress and manage the to do list is key to the success of your project, wheather it’s developing a mobile application or setting up an ERP system.

-The bottom line is… Scope creep has killed many software projects before yours.
-You’re project isn’t special or immune to it.
-If you don’t handle scope creep from your end, your project will suffer and may never see completion.
+Scope creep has killed many software projects before yours.
+Your project isn’t special or immune to it.
+If you don’t handle preventing scope creep from your end, your project will suffer and may never see completion.
 Become a scope managing, MVP, parking lot warrior and you’ll increase your chances of success at a minimum by a factor of 2.